-The Ferry Bridge is due to reopen this Friday 21st October after a year-long closure for refurbishment.
-The reopening ceremony is set to take place at 1pm at the bottom of the steps adjacent to Ferry Bridge on the Burton embankment of the river.
-Councillor Philip Atkin, leader of Staffordshire County Council is expected to address the gathering and thank contribuotors to the scheme.
+The Ferry Bridge is now open again after a year-long closure for refurbishment.
 The repair work on the 127 year old bridge, which was originally opened on 3rd April 1889 by Lady and Lord Burton, has cost £1.3 million.
-The ceremony will also include the unveiling of the Coat of Arms produced by the Ferry Bridge Working Group.
 During the restoration, campaigners helped raise £17,000 to create replicas of four of the original plaques, which have been reinstated on the bridge.
 The original plaques had previously been removed from the bridge in 1969.

 Stapenhill village has its roots back in Roman times, and in Anglo-Saxon times was a large parish with a church.
 Today a church remains and the village has grown.
 At Stapenhill Parish Council we are committed to ensuring the well-being of the local community, making it a safe and enjoyable place to live in.